March 20, 2026

 Proof of 1+1=2

-In this episode, I defined natural numbers using sets and proved 1+1=2 using the axioms of addition.
-Next time, I’ll talk about other kinds of numbers, including “integers,” which include negative numbers!
+This time, we defined natural numbers using sets and proved “1+1=2” using the axioms of addition.
+Next time, we will talk about various numbers including “integers” which include negative numbers in natural numbers!